Clonmoyle West: History

+Clonmoyle Racecourse, a former horse racing venue on the eastern side of the townland, is described in the Ordnance Survey (OS) name book (c.
+1840) as being "60 chains north-east from Aghabologue Chapel" (1.2 km).
+Depicted on the 1841 surveyed OS Map, it was located in a "barren mountainous field" on the highest part of the townland.
+It measured approximately one "English mile" in circumference, and races took place on the course "three or four times" in some years, with no races taking place during other years.
+The Cork Placenames Archive refers to related placenames, such as 'Racecourse Crossroads' and 'Racecourse Hill'.
+The land is no longer in use as a racecourse.

 At the northern end of the townland is an area known as 'Shanavough'.
 The OS name book describes it as a sub-denomination of Clonmoyle West and 'situated in the north-west part of the townland ... about 50 chains (1 km) north from Aghabologue Chapel'.
 An Irish version of Seana bhoth, is given, meaning 'the old booth or tent'.
 O'Donoghue (1986) describes Shanavough as located in the northern end of the townland, and suggests an Irish version of Seana Mhacha, meaning 'old enclosure or milking place'.

-Townlands vary greatly in size, being territorial divisions within parishes in Ireland.
-Extensively used for land surveys, censuses and polling systems since the seventeenth century, townlands have also been used as the basis for rural postal addresses.
-In County Cork, surveying and standardisation of townland names and boundaries by the Ordnance Survey during the mid-nineteenth century, resulted in some earlier townland names disappearing, due to amalgamation or division.
-The townlands resulting from such surveys were employed during the Primary Land Valuation (Griffith's Valuation), subsequent censuses, and continue in use today.